MapleKnightOfRiverwood/CalculatorPlus/README.md

-### Calculator Plus is a calculator with a secret file safe which can be accessed with password
+### Calculator Plus is a calculator with a secret file safe that can be accessed with a passcode
 ##### Project is developed in Python with PyQt5 framework
 ##### Absolute paths were used for all resources, user need to change the source code to compile in local directory
 ##### A windows executable file (.exe) of the 1.0 version of the software can be found in the output folder